 Plastic

 All our plastics are recycled right here in the UK!
-Plastic from your red box is collected from our depot by Jayplas and transported to one of their facilities in South Normanton, Alfreton.
-Here it is sorted into different plastic types, which then undergo the processes listed below.
+Plastic from your red box is collected from our depot by Roydon and transported to their plastics recycling facility in Swinton, Manchester.

-• PET bottles such as drinks bottles are sent to their washplant in Corby.
-Here they are processed into plastic flakes and sheet, ready to be made into trays for food packaging.
+• PET bottles and trayssuch as drinks bottles and meat trays are recycled in Manchester into plastic flake.
+The flake is then turned into sheet, ready to be made into trays or new bottles.

-• HDPE bottles such as milk jugs are processed into plastic pellets at a washplant in Grimsby.
-The pellets are used to manufacture food grade pellet (milk bottle to milk bottle) and for industrial use.
+• HDPE bottles such as milk bottles are recycled into plastic pellets in Redcar.
+The pellets are used to manufacture bottles.

 Check which types of plastic you can recycle.